-The annual minimum wage with a full workload (100%) is CHF 52,000.
+The annual minimum wage with a full workload (100%) is CHF 54,600.

-The employer pays family allowances.
-For children and foster children, there is an entitlement to a child allowance in the amount of CHF 240 and a training allowance in the amount of CHF 250 per month and child.
+The employer pays family allowances (child allowance and training allowance).
+For children and foster children, there is an entitlement to a child allowance in the amount of CHF 290 and a training allowance in the amount of CHF 250 per month and child.
 Any higher cantonal figure remains reserved.
-Child allowances will be paid out until the age of 18; and beyond that, until the completion of further education, but at the latest until the person concerned turns 25.
+Family allowances will be paid out until the age of 18; and beyond that, until the completion of further education, but at the latest until the person concerned turns 25.
 The details regarding eligibility are based on cantonal law at the place of work.